Like any software Microsoft Active Directory Certificate Services are also subject to certain limitsimposed by their design.

 Notes

-I am curious to see whether the limitations of the certification body database also apply to statements on the expected support for post-quantum cryptography in the future with the Microsoft certification body were taken into account, as significantly larger certificates can be assumed here.
+I am curious to see whether the limitations of the certification authority database also apply to statements on the expected support for post-quantum cryptography in the future with the Microsoft certification authority were taken into account, as significantly larger certificates can be assumed here.

 Related links: